-28. Porter Goss, quoted in "Pakistani Leader Takes on Blair: Highlights from - Zo.
-Poter Goss, quoted in Pakistani Leader hakes din lariar.
-Ingillights floth Cynthia McFadden's Interview with Pakistani President Gen. Pervez Musharraf," ABC News, 21 July 2005, on-line at http://abcnews.go.com/GMA/story?id=9639518page=1, accessed 23 August 2005.
-The porous Pakistani border with Afghanistan and the radical Islamic elements operating from Pakistani bases, as well as the murderers of Wall Street Journal reporter Daniel Pearl, should also be on Pakistan's list of contributions to terrorism. - bases, as well as the murderers of Wall Street Journal reporter Daniel Pearl, should also be on Pakistan's list of contributions to terrorism.
+28. Porter Goss, quoted in "Pakistani Leader Takes on Blair: Highlights from Cynthia McFadden's Interview with Pakistani President Gen. Pervez Musharraf," ABC News, 21 July 2005, on-line at http://abcnews.go.com/GMA/story; id=963951&page=1>, accessed 23 August 2005.
+The porous Pakistani border with Afghanistan and the radical Islamic elements operating from Pakistani bases, as well as the murderers of Wall Street Journal reporter Daniel Pearl, should also be on Pakistan's list of contributions to terrorism.

+should also be on Pakistan's list of contributions to terrorism.